StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 Of course, you cannot prevent a bird from flying over you, yet you can prevent it from building a nest.
 Likewise, just stop thinking; if a thought comes through, let it pass.

+What do we mean by judging an event?
+We mean assigning a label to indicate something being bad or good.
+These judgements are our personal, ego reactions to the sights, sounds, feelings, and thoughts surrounding our experience.

+> It is the initial act of judgement which provokes a thinking process.
+To stop thinking, stop judging.

+> Repeated over time, these self-judgments lead to self-fulfilling prophecies, because they are communicated from "I" instructor to "myself" doer.
+We become what we think about.

+But let's be clear about something: letting go of judgments **does not** mean ignoring errors.
+Rather, it means seeing events as they are and not adding anything to them.

+It's the same attitude we hold when fixing cars.
+A car engine goes out, we say that the engine is smoking and not turning on; we don't say the entire car is bad.
+This comes from a place of "Here's what I'm seeing, let's backtrace to the root issue" compared to "this is bad, I am bad, and I cannot get any better, therefore I am a loser".

+One of my personal favorite illustrations that Gallwey makes is when he helps a student without providing any instructions:

+"
+"I can't remember you telling me anything!
+You were just watching me, but I sure learned a lot" **He had learned without being taught**
+"

+> "I had learned and he had learned, but there was no one to take credit"

+The key is to focus on objective reality.
+Neither bad nor good.
+Even the presence of positive judgment reveals a bad standard to avoid, and if one happens to find himself NOT in the good, then he must be bad.
+In other words, keep it neutral.

+> "Compliments are criticisms in disguise!
+Both are used to manipulate behavior, and compliments are just more socially acceptable!"

+It is impossible to judge one event as positive without seeing other events as negative.

+To see your strokes (or anything in life) as they are, there is no need to attribute goodness or badness to them.
+By ending judgment, you do not avoid seeing what is; ending judgement means you neither add nor subtract from the facts before your eyes.
+Things appear as they are--undistorted.
+In this way, the mind becomes more calm.

 # Chapter 4: Getting it Together Part 2: Letting it Happen

+## Summary

+## Notes

+This chapter focuses on how to improve something without labeling it as "bad"; a process by which actions flow spontaneously and sensibly without an ego-mind on the scene chasing positives and trying to reform negatives.

 # Chapter 5: Master Tips